-When you work in water utilities, there are always some valves that you want to know the position of, whether for fire suppression, frequently-exercised valves or those that require a very fast response to an emergency.
-One option you could consider is adding a Post Indicator Valve or PIV to that part of your system.
+When you work in water utilities, there are always some valves that you want to know the position of, whether for fire suppression, frequently-exercised valves or those that require a very fast response to an emergency situation.
+One option you could consider is adding a Post Indicator Valve, or PIV, to that part of your system.
 But what is it, how does it work and where should you add it?
-Here's a quick overview to help get you started.
+In this post, we'll discuss some of the range of options and benefits of the American Flow Control IP16 Indicator Post Valve to help get you started.

-Available to work with gate valves between 3" and 24", these heavy-duty valves are used with automatic sprinkler and wet standpipe systems.
-When the system main valve is located under pavement or concrete, it can be difficult to tell whether the valve is open or closed at any given point.
-A post indicator system includes a means of exercising the valve above pavement that includes an indicator to show whether the valve is currently in an open or closed position.
+Available to work with gate valves between 3" and 24", American Flow Control's IP16 heavy-duty valves are used with automatic sprinkler and wet standpipe systems to make it simple for firefighters and other emergency responders to quickly ascertain whether the valve is open or shut.
 The handle is typically located on top of the post and is locked in either the open or closed position when not in use, creating a slim profile to prevent anything from catching on it accidentally.

 PIVs will typically include some form of adjustment, so they can be used to retrofit an existing valve if you have a paving or construction project that is expected to impede access to your existing gate valves.
 They can also be adjusted to a wide range of gate valves from different manufacturers, providing that the valve adjustment head and the PIV's wrench end match, as the indicator blank can be adjusted up or down into the correct position for that particular combination.
 This can be accomplished in the field without too much trouble, allowing your crew to implement this type of system.

 What Makes the American Flow Control IP16 Post Indicator Valve Stand Out